radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 And so when we sent out this feedback it was detailed, personalized and designed to give helpful advice to each junior.
 It took us quite a few hours to compile this feedback, but we think it was worth it.
+And you should do it too.

 The juniors who got this feedback thought so too.
-Here's some of the feedback that we got back from them:
+Here's some of the feedback on the feedback that we got back from them:

 * The feedback provided was valuable information which will help me improve for future interviews.